 a) Upon the effective date of this Order, the letter attached and incorporated into this Order as Exhibit I is rescinded.
-Respondent shall comply with the Permit referenced in Paragraph 5 above until it expires or a modification to the Permit is issued by the Department.
+Respondent shall comply with the conditions below until a modification to the Permit referenced in Paragraph 5 is issued by the Department and becomes effective.
+Respondent shall continue to comply with those parts of the Permit that are not specifically addressed by this Order until a modification to the Permit is issued by the Department and becomes effective.
+If a modified permit is not issued, Respondent shall fully comply with the Permit within 180 days of the effective date of this Order.